-If the engine will be out of service for two months or more, use the following storage procedure:
+If the engine will be out of service for 30 days or more, use the following storage procedure:

 - 1. Clean the exterior surfaces of the engine.
-On EFI engines, avoid spraying water at the wiring harness or any of the electrical components. - 2.
+Avoid spraying water at the wiring harness or any of the electrical components. - 2.
 Change the oil and filter while the engine is still warm from operation.
-See "Change Oil and Filter" on page 9. - 3.
+See Change Oil and Change Oil Filter on pages 9 and 10. - 3.
 The fuel system must be completely emptied, or the gasoline must be treated with a stabilizer to prevent deterioration.
-If you choose to use a stabilizer, follow the manufacturers recommendations, and add the correct amount for the capacity of the fuel system.
+If you choose to use a stabilizer, follow the manufacturer's recommendations, and add the correct amount for the capacity of the fuel system.
 Fill the fuel tank with clean, fresh gasoline.
 Run the engine for 2-3 minutes to get stabilized fuel into the rest of the system.
 Close fuel shut-off valve when unit is being stored or transported.